AdaCore/gnatstudio/docs/users_guide/editing.rst

 generally things that programmers have done by hand, but which can be done faster and more securely when done automatically by a tool.

-A basic recommendations when you refactor your code is to recompile and test your application regularly to make sure each small modification you made did not change the behavior of your application.
+A basic recommendation when you refactor your code is to recompile and test your application regularly to make sure each small modification you made did not change the behavior of your application.
 This is particularly true with GPS, since it relies on the cross-references information